Senior Affiliate Marketing Coordinator

 Have you taken a look at your website’s data to track and analyze your performance?
 Do you know that the numbers you see each day have a story to tell?

 If your answer is no to either of these two questions, then it is time you learn the importance of data.
-Read on for four tips that will help you increase revenue by using the numbers you have available to you.

 Tip 1: Identifying Key Metrics